Sara Asma Chendali

 CEO

-Lisa has worked for CRIS since leaving Ulster University in 2002 and was appointed Director in 2010.
-At the core of the passion for her work is to counter the ‘separated/segregated’ nature of the education system in Northern Ireland and engender greater participation in peacebuilding work at the grassroots level by utilising schools as focal points for transformation.
+Awarded in 2022 with an OBE for her services to peace education and community reconciliation, Lisa is committed to efforts that counter the ‘separated’ nature of the education system in Northern Ireland and engender greater participation in peace building work at the grass roots level by utilising schools as focal points for transformation.

 Lisa believes it is essential to present narratives that counter polarisation and that share good news stories that inspire hope and celebrate diversity and our common humanity.